-Here are some few tips that worked for me.
+Here are a few tips that worked for me.

 Before your on-site interview, don’t try to practice new coding problems.

-Sleep very well and arrive to your interview location early.
+Sleep very well and arrive at your interview location early.

-Having a good night sleep will help you maintain your sharpness and your focus.
+Having a good night’s sleep will help you maintain your sharpness and your focus.